iifl-logo

 23. RISK MANAGEMENT POLICY

 The Companys robust risk management framework identifies and evaluates business risks and opportunities.
 The Company recognizes that these risks need to be managed and mitigated to protect its shareholders and other stakeholders interest, to achieve its business objectives and enable sustainable growth.
 The risk frame work is aimed at effectively mitigating the Companys various business and operational risks, through strategic actions.
 Risk management is embedded in our critical business activities, functions and processes.
 The risks are reviewed for the change in the nature and extent of the major risks identified since the last assessment.
-It also provides control measures for risks and future action plans.
+It also provides control measures for risks and future action plan.

 24. AUDITORS & THEIR REPORT